15 Best Things to Do in Krakow, Poland

 Nowa Huta is a city built from scratch according to a specific plan.
 Looking at this district from a bird’s eye view, you can see the non-random arrangement of streets and housing estates.
 In my opinion, this is a small urban masterpiece.

-Much is said about bunkers in the areas of Nowa Huta from the time of the Cold War and some claims that most building are shelters that were to be connected to each other, creating an almost underground city.
+Much is said about bunkers in the areas of Nowa Huta from the time of the Cold War and some claims that most buildings are shelters that were to be connected to each other, creating an almost underground city.
 However, the truth is probably not as spectacular, but still – very interesting.

 The town had never had sufficient financial resources for the construction of properly working atomic shelters.
 According to the reports from the 1970s, the shelters were already in a bad technical condition, some of them were not completed, and there was no equipment either.
 In short: today they would not be able to perform their functions.
 However, you can visit some of the shelters anyways.